 Does every creepy crawly creature give you the heebiest of jeebies?
 We hope you can learn to appreciate some of our best friends in the insect world.
 Not all bugs are unwanted in the organic farmer’s fields.
 An infestation can wreak havoc on an organic farmer’s year, but when it comes to insects, beneficial insects like the lovely lady bug, the sensational syrphid fly, or the lively lacewing (all “good bugs”) are key to helping us control the pest insects like aphids and thrips (“bad bugs”).
-It’s another way that organic farmers work with the natural ecological order to grow strong, healthy crops.
+It’s called Integrated Pest Management and it’s another way that organic farmers work in harmony with the natural ecological order to farm regeneratively and grow strong, healthy crops without harsh chemicals.

 Beneficial insects help us by eating adult pests, eating pest eggs, or by becoming parasites inside pest insects themselves.
 Many a farmer has a story about how a particular field looked like an aphid infestation might make the crop unharvestable, only to come back a few days later to find that the good bugs have tamed the bad bugs and all’s right in the field.